solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![Crew New Azure Functions Project is selected.](media/code-create-function-project.png 'Create New Project...')

 2. Select a folder for your IoT Edge solution, such as `C:\Temp\Azure Functions`.
-When you have created or found a suitable folder, click the **Select Folder** button.
+When you have created or found a suitable folder, select **Select Folder**.

     ![The Azure Functions folder location is selected.](media/code-function-select-folder.png 'Select Folder')